REST Methods

 Custom Paginator

-Sometimes you have a custom paginator collection, and you want to keep the same response format as the Repository
+Every so often you have a customed paginator collection.
+You want to keep the same response format, just as the Repository

 does.